 And that’s it!
 You don’t have to perform any additional configuration.

 Step 3: View Forms Report Inside WordPress

-Now the next step is to view the performance report of your Gravity Forms.
+Now the next step is to view your Gravity Forms performance reports.
 With ExactMetrics, it’s effortless to find the report inside your WordPress dashboard.

-There’s no need to leave your site, as you can find out how each form is converting by looking at the report from the admin area.
+There’s no need to leave your site.
+You can find out how each form is converting by looking at the report from the admin area.

 To view the report, go to ExactMetrics » Reports » Forms.
 For each form, you can see the number of impressions, conversions, and conversion rate.

 Using the data from the report, you can find out how Gravity Forms are converting.
 Pick the top-performing forms and replicate them across your site.

 Or, use Gravity Forms tracking to see which campaigns got the most impressions and conversions, so you can create similar campaigns in the future and grow your email list.

 That said, what if you want to view the form conversion report in Google Analytics?
 Let’s find out.

 How to View Gravity Forms Report in Google Analytics